BoLS logo Today's Tabletop & RPG News

 A Lot Goes Into a Mortgage

-Out of every rule in the official Monopoly board game rules, mortgaging properties is probably the most involved.
+Out of every actual rule in Monopoly, mortgaging properties is probably the most confusing.

 A property can not be mortgaged if it has been improved.
 Once you’ve built upon that property, you can’t mortgage it anymore.
-However, you are allowed to sell houses and hotels back to the bank in order to free up the property to mortgage.
-Just make sure you pay that money to the bank and not Free Parking.
+However, you are allowed to sell houses and hotels back to the bank in order to free up the property for mortgage.

 monopoly board game properties

-Properties that have been mortgaged don’t collect rent.
-So if another player lands on your mortgaged property, they pay you nothing.
+Additionally, properties that have been mortgaged don’t collect rent.
+If another player lands on your mortgaged property, they pay you nothing.

-Lifting a mortgage on a property costs whatever the mortgage itself costs plus an additional 10%.
-Simple enough but like all of the house rules this one also stands to keep players holding onto their money longer, which we’ve pointed out is counterproductive.
+Finally, lifting a mortgage on a property costs whatever the mortgage itself costs plus an additional 10%.
+Like all of these house rules, this one also encourages players to hold onto their money longer, which we’ve pointed out is counterproductive.

 Auction Every Property